observerly/skysolve/README.md

 	}

-	// Attempt to create a new PlateSolver: solver, err := solver.NewPlateSolver(fit, solver.Params{
+	// Attempt to create a new PlateSolver: solver, err := solve.NewPlateSolver(solve.Params{
+		Data:                fit.Data,               // The exposure data from the fits image
+		Width:               int(fit.Header.Naxis1), // The width of the image
-		RA:                  float64(ra.Value),  // The appoximate RA of the center of the image
+		Height:              int(fit.Header.Naxis2), // The height of the image
+		PixelScaleX:         pixelScaleX,            // The pixel scale in the x-axis
+		PixelScaleY:         pixelScaleY,            // The pixel scale in the y-axis
-		Dec:                 float64(dec.Value), // The appoximate Dec of the center of the image
+		ADU:                 fit.ADU,                // The analog-to-digital unit of the image
-		PixelScale:          2.061 / 3600.0,     // 2.061 arcseconds per pixel (0.0005725 degrees)
-		ExtractionThreshold: 50,                 // Extract a minimum of 50 of the brightest stars
+		ExtractionThreshold: 16,                     // Extract a minimum of 20 of the brightest stars
 		Radius:              16,                     // 16 pixels radius for the star extraction
-		Sigma:               8,                  // 8 pixels sigma for the Gaussian kernel
+		Sigma:               2.5,                    // 8 pixels sigma for the Gaussian kernel })
-		Sources:             sources,
-	})
 	if err != nil {
 		fmt.Printf("there was an error while creating the plate solver: %v", err)